SeatBoost-Inc/seatboost-sdk-docs/docs/getting-started-ios.md

 ### Requirements

-The SeatBoost SDK requires Xcode 14 or later and is compatible with apps targeting iOS 13.0 or above.
+The SeatBoost SDK requires Xcode 15 or later and is compatible with apps targeting iOS 13.0 or above.
+Use the **SDK version supplied with your package** (reference integrations have used **4.0.0**).

 ### Installation